xpack-dev-tools/arm-none-eabi-gcc-xpack/README-MAINTAINER.md

 -rw-rw-rw- 1 ilg ilg       118 Feb  4 12:07 xpack-arm-none-eabi-gcc-12.2.1-1.1-linux-arm.tar.gz.sha
 ```

+### Building a debug version

+In some cases it is necessary to run a debug session in the library
+functions, or even in the binaries themselves.

+For these cases, the build script accepts the `--debug` options.

+There are also xPack actions that use this option (`build-develop-debug`
+and `docker-build-develop-debug`).

 ### Files cache

 The XBB build scripts use a local cache such that files are downloaded only